Nursing Home Neglect

 How Bedsores Can Be A Sign Of Nursing Home Abuse

-- Does the heating and cooling work adequately?
+Does the heating and cooling work adequately?
+Is the building a comfortable temperature?

 Whether inside or outside a nursing home, it’s a crime for a caretaker to abuse, neglect, or exploit an elderly person.
 (See 21 OK Stat § 21-843.1, § 21-843.2, § 21-843.3, and § 21-843.4.)